 The ‘None’ line item is a catch-all item that represents all conversions that happened without any touch points within the lookback window.
-To reduce the number of conversions attributed to the ‘None’ line item, try using a a Custom Lookback Window with a longer lookback period.
+Try including a longer time range in your reporting window.

 Why do I sometimes see dates outside of my reporting window when using attribution models?

-When should I use a visit, visitor, or custom attribution lookback?
+When should I use a visit vs. visitor attribution lookback?

 The choice of attribution lookback depends on your use case.
-If conversions typically take longer than a single visit, a visitor or custom lookback is recommended.
-For longer conversion cycles, custom lookback windows are best as they are the only type that can pull in data from prior to the reporting window
+If conversions typically take longer than a single visit, a visitor lookback is recommended.
+Creating a virtual report suite with a longer visit definition is also a potential solution.

 How do props and eVars compare when using attribution?